 And so on.

-Have you come across another type of dad joke?
-Let us know in the Comments section.
+Do you know any other type of dad joke?
+Add them in the Comments